Cybersecurity for Government Agencies – The Ultimate Guide

 The ability to restore or recover your data from frequent and current data backups and a disaster recovery plan will help save valuable information.
 We recommend you begin a process of automated backups to fully and securely copy your data, preferably on a server in an offsite location.
 The data you replicate and save in these backups should be easily accessed and up to date.
 Periodically check to make sure your backups are occurring as scheduled.

 Many people don’t realize how much sensitive information is on our laptops, smartphones, and USB drives.
 An even more surprising amount of confidential, sensitive information could be found in almost any of the documents commonly stored on these devices such as spreadsheets and PDF files, emails, documents, and scanned images.
 Encrypting your data is the best way to protect your sensitive information.

 Encrypting your data is so useful that even many federal and state regulations consider data encryption as a “safe harbor.”
 This means if a mobile device is lost or stolen and the data on that device is properly encrypted, local laws would not require the incident to be reported.

 Every agency’s security protocols are only as secure as its weakest link.
 Employees who understand the risks to sensitive information and the threat of data breaches are one of the best defenses to preventing phishing and ransomware from getting into your systems.

-Proper security training involves more than just being on the lookout for phishy emails and attachments, and phishing websites.
-A savvy culture of IT security takes a bit of research to stay current to new scams and the creative attacks every day, and staff should be made aware of these scams.
+Proper security training involves more than just being on the lookout for phishing emails and attachments and phishing websites.
+A savvy culture of IT security takes a bit of research to stay current with new scams and the creative attacks every day, and staff should be made aware of these scams.